Balloon rocket

 A balloon rocket is a rubber balloon filled with air or other gases.
-Besides being simple toys, balloon rockets are a widely used as a teaching device to demonstrate basic physics.
+Besides being simple toys, balloon rockets are widely used as a teaching device to demonstrate basic physics.

 How it works

 To launch a simple rocket, the untied opening of an inflated balloon is released.
 The elasticity of the balloon contracts the air out through the opening with sufficient force and the resulting pressure creates a thrust which propels the balloon forward as it deflates.
 It is usual for the balloon to be propelled somewhat uncontrollably (or fly in and unstable centre of mass), as well as turbulence that occur in the opening as the air escapes, causing it to flap rapidly and disperses air outwards in random direction.

-Near the end of its deflation, the balloon may suddenly shoot quickly in the air shortly before it drops down, due to the rubber rapidly squeezes out the remaining air inside as it reaches the inclination to return to its uninflated size.
+Near the end of its deflation, the balloon may suddenly shoot quickly in the air shortly before it drops down, due to the rubber rapidly squeezing out the remaining air inside as it reaches the inclination to return to its uninflated size.

-The flight altitude only amounts to some metres, with larger or lighter balloons often achieving longer flights.
+The flight altitude only amounts to some meters, with larger or lighter balloons often achieving longer flights.
 In addition, a cylindrical-shaped (or "airship") balloon may have a more stable flight when released.

 If the balloon is inflated with helium or other lighter than air gases, it tends to fly in an inclined trajectory (usually going upwards), due to the light nature of the gas.